carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

     1. Leader Node (manages client connections and receives queries)
     2. Compute Node (store data and perform queries and computations).
 Up to 128 Compute Nodes.
 - Availability
-  - Currently only in 1 AZ (check AWS to confirm for the latest)
+  - **Currently only in 1 AZ** (check AWS to confirm for the latest)
   - Can restore snapshots to new AZs in the event of an outage
-- It supports Massive Parallel Processing (MPP): Amazon Redshift automatically distributes data and query load across all nodes.
-Amazon Redshift makes it easy to add nodes to your data warehouse and enables you to maintain fast query performance as your data warehouse grows.
+- It supports Massive Parallel Processing (MPP): It automatically distributes data and query load across all nodes, making easy to add nodes to your data warehouse and enables you to maintain fast query performance as your data warehouse grows.

 ### Amazon Kinesis

+- KeyWords: Streaming media

 ![Amazon Kinesis](https://d1.awsstatic.com/Digital%20Marketing/House/1up/products/kinesis/Product-Page-Diagram_Amazon-Kinesis-Data-Streams.e04132af59c6aa1e9372cabf44a17749f4a81b16.png)

-- Kinesis is a fully managed platform for collecting, processing, and analyzing streaming real-time data in the cloud (video, audio, logs, analytics etc.) and process/analyse that data in real time.
+- It is PaaS for collecting, processing, and analyzing streaming real-time data in the cloud (video, audio, logs, analytics etc.) and process/analyse that data in real time.
 Real-time data generally comes from IoT devices, gaming applications, vehicle tracking, click stream, etc.

 #### Kinesis Video Streams

-- Fully managed service that makes it easy to securely (Automatically encrypts it at rest) stream live video from devices to the cloud.
+- It is SaaS that makes it easy to securely (Automatically encrypts it at rest) stream live video from devices to the cloud.
 - Enables playback, analytics and machine learning on video data that has been ingested.

 #### Kinesis Data Streams

-- Amazon Kinesis Data Streams is a serverless streaming data service that makes it easy to capture, process, and store data streams at any scale.
+- It is SaaS for streaming data that makes it easy to capture, process, and store data streams at any scale.
-  Automatically stores data and encrypts it at rest
+- Automatically stores data and encrypts it at rest
-- Takes data from a producer and passes it through a SHARD to the consumer
+- Takes data from a producer and passes it through a **SHARD** to the consumer
   - Producer can be Amazon Kinesis Agent, SDK, or Kinesis Producer Library (KPL)
   - Consumer can be Kinesis Data Analytics, Kinesis Data Firehose, or Kinesis Consumer Library (KCL)
   - Data Retention period from 24 hours (default) to 365 days (max).